bbdamodaran/PRFF/README.md

-# RFF_PCA
+# PRFF codes in python
-This repository contains the codes of Large Scale Nonlinear PCA using Random Fourier Features
+This repository contains the codes of Pseudo Random Fourier Features for Approximating RBF kernels.
+The potential of this method is demonstrated in the classification and regression tasks.

-The codes will be updated soon
+For details of this method, please refer to: [Data Dependent Kernel Approximation using Pseudo Random Fourier Features](https://arxiv.org/abs/1711.09783)

+File to run:

+MainFile_OptPRFF_RFF_Nyst_ORF.py

+- this file includes RFF, PRFF (proposed), ORF, and Nystrom method

+- for the Psudeo random fourier features, please have a look at:prff_bharath.py and prff.py(variant)

+For the ORF, you need to install the 'revrand' library